 Update (16.
 Okt.
 2019): The performance is still improving after 5 months, without any further optimization.
 Current average spot is 2.3 on a worldwide scale.
 In many relevant markets like Austria, Ukraine, Russia, South Africa, Israel and Spain I am back to the 1st listing on Google.
 Definitely outranking all freelancer hubs now for my main keyword.
 This is a big success, considering how little time I actually spend implementing the changes, which are mentioned in the article below.
 There is still room to improve in other countries, like the UK, USA and Germany, where my pages shows up around rank 3-4.
 But in general I am very happy with the result.

 Here is the original article from May, 2019:

 Earlier this year, Google announced their 2019 core update.
 Pages around the world reacted to the update in different ways.
 While many blogs and directories reportedly gained ranks, many SEO projects crashed.
 This is the report on my personal experience.
 The review revolves around my own business page www.germancontentwriter.com.

 After the update, widely known as “Florida 2”, I experienced a significant loss in ranking and dropped about 40 ranks.
 Since this business is my main source of income, I had to do something about it.
-In this article, I wanna share what I did to regain my former ranking.
-Ultimately, these changes helped me to get back to page #1 after the Google core update.
+In this article, I wanna share what I did to regain my former position.
+Ultimately, these changes helped me to get back to page #1, after the Google core update.

 Why Google needs updates